- Student’s Right to Know

 Affirmative Action/Equal Opportunity Policy

 It is the policy of the University of Nebraska and the Nebraska College of Technical Agriculture, Curtis, Nebraska not to discriminate based on gender, age, disability, race, color, religion, marital status, veteran’s status, national or ethnic origin, or sexual orientation in its educational programs, admissions policies, employment policies, financial aid, or other college administered programs.
 This policy is enforced by federal law under Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, and Section 504 of the Rehabilitation Act of 1973.
-Inquiries regarding compliance with these statutes may be directed to the:
+Inquiries regarding compliance with these statutes may be directed:

 University of Nebraska-Lincoln Office for Equity